I applied online and the process took 3 weeks - interviewed at UnitedHealth Group in February 2014.

 Interview Question – There were questions asked that were out of the ordinary.
 Answer Question

-I applied through a recruiter and the process took 5 days - interviewed at UnitedHealth Group in September 2013.
+I applied through an employee referral and the process took 5 days - interviewed at UnitedHealth Group in September 2012.

 I applied online and interviewed at UnitedHealth Group.

 Interview Question – Nothing difficult.
 They didn't ask any unusual questions.
 Answer Question